 - My I-20 must NOT expire while I am in the U.S. I will contact OIA at least 30 days before the expiration of my document.

 - My Passport MUST be valid throughout my stay in the U.S.

 - I may not work on campus more than 20 hours per week while classes are in session during the fall and winter semesters.

-- I will not engage in off campus employment (including internships, externships, practicums, clinical rotations, etc.) without the appropriate employment authorization from USCIS and/or OIA.
+- I will not engage in off campus employment (including internships, externships, practicum, clinical rotations, etc.) without the appropriate employment authorization from USCIS and/or OIA.

 - I will notify OIA prior to traveling outside of the U.S. so that my form I-20 can be endorsed for travel.
 I understand that re-entry into the U.S. is never guaranteed but that to be eligible for re-entry I must have a valid passport, valid visa, and a valid NSU I-20 with a travel signature less than six months old.

 - Updates to my immigration documents and record, including I-20 reprints, travel signatures, program extensions, employment authorizations, and Reduced Course Loads require advanced application and will not be immediately issued/authorized by OIA.
 I am expected to follow current processing times, as listed on the OIA website.

 - At the completion of my program, I will have 60 days after my program end date (late date of my last term of study in my program) to use as a grace period.
 During this grace period I may travel within the U.S., transfer my record to a new program at NSU or new institution, file for a change of status or apply for OPT.
 I may not work or study during the grace period and if I leave the country during my grace period my grace period and current F-1 status ends.

 - Health insurance is mandatory for ALL STUDENTS.
 NSU will automatically charge the university insurance to my account.
 If I already have insurance and wish to waive NSU’s coverage it is my responsibility to show proof of insurance and file a waiver within the stated deadlines.